iconx2020a/Google-Cloud-QuickStart/README.md

 Find the code repository for [Google Cloud QuickStart](https://github.com/iconx2020a/medicoms) book, published by Amazon.

 ## What is this book about?
-This book introduces Google cloud infrastructure as a service in systematic, and easy to grasp manner, focusing on clear explanation of concepts and handon examples.
-It my intention to make this journey easy and quick for new readers and intermdiate professionals who want a quick reference manual to Google Cloud.
-You will find Google console examples, gcloud as well as terraform code introducing you to infrastructure as code right away.
+The **2023 edition** of this book introduces Google cloud infrastructure as a service in systematic and easy to grasp manner, focusing on clear explanation of concepts and hand-on examples.
+It is my intention to make this journey easy and quick for new readers and intermdiate professionals who want a quick reference manual to Google Cloud.
+You will find Google web console examples, gcloud as well as terraform code introducing you to infrastructure as code right away.
 The codes are intentionally simplified to bring reduce the learning curve.

 Get your [copy](https://www.amazon.com/dp/B09J2X3SFX) today if you are ready to make a quickstart with Google Cloud!